Bavouzet, Noseda / Philharmonia Zurich

 I. Andante — Allegro

 Already in the first movement, Bavouzet’s fast pace sometimes challenged the orchestra, brought it close to its limits.
 I felt that in this movement, the humorous aspects in the last part deserved more attention than in Bavouzet’s interpretation.

 The Andantino theme in the orchestral introduction sounded warm, gentle, almost mellow, poetic.
 The pianist can decide to follow this tone by highlighting the pleasant melody in the top voice, giving less weight to the accompanying harmonies.
 Bavouzet gave away this chance (or option): his playing in the theme may therefore have sounded more dissonant than some would expect from performances with other pianists.

-In the Allegro variation we were back in Bavouzet’s fast pace—though this time I could indeed find some humor in his playing.
+In the Allegro variation, Bavouzet returned to his fast pace.
+However, this time, I could indeed find some humor in his playing.
 The Andantino meditativo segment reminded me of the shimmering heat of a summer day.
 However, it remained playful, despite the tension, the expectations in the atmosphere of this section.
 Towards the end, unfortunately, I noted coordination issues with the orchestra.
 The large distance between the piano and the wind instruments near the back-end of the stage may have contributed to these problems.